Skip to main content

 View the SNHS Maps for Zones 1-4

-If fields are already registered for the Scheme and are unsampled, there is no need to re-register them, they will be sampled at the first opportunity.
-Farmers registered with SNHS who have not yet been sampled and are concerned, should contact RPS.
+If fields are already registered for the scheme and are unsampled, there is no need to re-register them.

-Farmers who have queries regarding their report or maps should contact the AFBI SNHS Helpdesk:
+Farmers who have queries regarding their results should contact the AFBI SNHS Helpdesk:

 Training

 Training provided by CAFRE has been created to help farmers understand their soil analysis report, nutrient management, the role of carbon and provide guidance on completing a nutrient management plan.
-Training can be accessed here: CAFRE Training
+Access CAFRE Training.

 Research